nodejs/package-maintenance/docs/drafts/PACKAGE-SUPPORT.md

 provided for dependencies of a package may be different than that targeted by the package a consumer is directly consuming.

-In the case of JavaSCript (Node.js and Broswer) there is a large ecosystem of packages which are maintained in the `npm` registry and it is this ecosystem in which we plan to test out this guidance.
+In the case of JavaScript (node.js and browsers) there is a large ecosystem of packages which are maintained in the `npm` registry and it is this ecosystem in which we plan to test out this guidance.
 However, we believe it will be applicable to other ecosystems and plan to make the